f233xdd/prime-numbers/README.md

 # prime-numbers
-exercises for study!
+Exercises，only for study!

 algorithm：
-For positive integers N, if N can't be divisible with all integers between 2 and int(sqrt(N))，then N is a prime number.
+For positive integers N, if N can't be divisible by all integers between 2 and int(sqrt(N))，then N is a prime number.